stefan-hoeck/idris2-tutorial/src/Tutorial/DataTypes.md

 if we want to modify a record value, we will always create a *new* value with the original value remaining
 unchanged: Records and other Idris values are *immutable*.
+While this *can* have a slight impact on performance, it has the benefit that we can freely pass a record value to different functions, without fear of the functions modifying the value by in-place mutation.

-There are several ways to modify a record, but the most general being to pattern match on the record and adjust each field as desired.
+There are several ways to modify a record, the most general being to pattern match on the record and adjust each field as desired.
 If, for instance, we'd like to increase the age of a `User` by one, we could do the following: